Mickey Spillane: Personal life

 In 1945, Mickey met and married Mary Ann Pearce.
 They had four children, Caroline, Kathy, Michael, and Ward.
 Their marriage ended in 1962.

 In November 1965, he married his second wife, nightclub singer Sherri Malinou.
 The marriage ended in divorce (and a lawsuit) in 1983.

-Spillane shared his waterfront house in Murrells Inlet with his third wife, Jane Rogers Johnson, and her two daughters, Jennifer and Margaret Johnson.
-They married in October 1983.
+In October 1983, Spillane married Jane Rogers Johnson, his final wife.
+He shared his waterfront house in Murrells Inlet, South Carolina, with her and her two daughters, Jennifer and Margaret Johnson.

 In the 1960s, Spillane became a friend of the novelist Ayn Rand.
 Despite their apparent differences, Rand admired Spillane's literary style, and Spillane became, as he described it, a "fan" of Rand's work.
 Later in his life, Spillane became an active Jehovah's Witness.

 In 1989, Hurricane Hugo ravaged his Murrells Inlet house to such a degree it had to be almost entirely reconstructed.
 A television interview showed Spillane standing in the ruins of his house.

-Death and legacy
+Death

 Spillane died on July 17, 2006, at his home in Murrells Inlet, of pancreatic cancer.
 After his death, his friend and literary executor, Max Allan Collins, began editing and completing Spillane's unpublished typescripts, beginning with a non-series novel, Dead Street (2007).

+Reception & Legacy

+Early reaction to Spillane's work was generally hostile from other authors and professional critics.
+Malcolm Cowley dismissed the Mike Hammer character as "a homicidal paranoiac."
+John G. Cawelti called Spillane's writing "atrocious," and Julian Symons called Spillane's work "nauseating."